Morella cerifera: Southern Waxmyrtle

 Use and Management

-Very tough and easily-grown, southern waxmyrtle can tolerate a variety of landscape settings from full sun to partial shade, wet swamplands or high, dry and alkaline areas.
+Very tough and easily grown, waxmyrtle can tolerate a variety of landscape settings from full sun to partial shade, wet swamplands or high, dry and alkaline areas.
 Growth is thin in total shade.
 It is also very salt-tolerant (soil and aerosol), making it suitable for seaside applications.
 It is adapted to parking lot and street tree planting, especially beneath powerlines, but branches tend to droop toward the ground, possibly hindering flow of vehicular traffic if not properly trained and pruned.
 Set them back from the road if used as a street tree so drooping branches will not hinder traffic.
 Removing excess shoot growth two times each year eliminates the tall, lanky branches and reduces the tendency for branches to droop.
 Some landscape managers hedge the crown into a multi-stemmed dome-shaped topiary.
 Plants spaced 10 feet apart, maintained in this manner, can create a nice canopy of shade for pedestrian traffic.

 Plants should be watered well until established and will then require no further care.
 The only drawback to the plant is its tendency to sprout from the roots.
 This can be a nuisance as they need to be removed several times each year to keep the tree looking sharp.
 However, in a naturalized garden this thick growth could be an advantage, since it would provide good nesting cover for wildlife.
 Only female trees produce fruit provided there is a male nearby, but seeds do not appear to become a weed problem in the landscape.